AriFordsham/GHCWiki/continuous-integration.md

 Cons

-- Direct support only for Linux, Windows, macOS, iOS & Android, everything else needs to rely in cross-compiling and QEMU, or similar.
+- Direct support only for Linux, Windows, macOS, iOS & Android, everything else needs to rely on cross-compiling and QEMU, or similar.

 ## Todo list